CrackXT/Own_21700_Cell_Battery_Plus_PCB/README.md

 # Own_21700_Cell_Battery_Plus_PCB

-PCB files for a 21700 cell mount on a separate board with protection circuit and fuel gauge.
+PCB files for a 21700 cell mount on a separate board with protection circuit and battery fuel gauge.

 # Description